 I think my Alocasia may have spider mites.
 What do I do?

-- Firstly, isolate the plant from the rest of your collection.
+- As any Alocasia collector will tell you, Alocasias are extremely prone to spider mites, and dealing with spider mites is a routine part of parenting this unique plant.
+Firstly, isolate the plant from the rest of your collection.
 Rinse the leaves and the stems with soapy water, and follow this by wiping the plant with Neem oil.
 Lastly, increase the humidity around your Alocasia upon placing it back in its original spot.
 Spider mites thrive in dry conditions, so regular misting and a nearby pebble tray can help prevent the bugs from coming back.
+Find further details and instructions for spider mite treatment here.

 My Alocasia lost all its leaves!
 Should I throw it out?